Launching NASA’s search for life

 8 of 8

-I created shareable graphics for NASA’s Webby Award-winning “Message in a Bottle” Campaign.
-Users can generate waveforms of the word “water” in 104 different languages.
-Try it here︎︎︎
+Finally, I supported marketing in designing the shareable graphics for NASA’s Webby Award-winning “Message in a Bottle” Campaign.
+The Waveform Generator enables users to engage with water in 104 different languages.
+Try it here︎︎︎

 More Cosmos